-If the IP camera to add has not been actiavated, you can activate it from the IP camera list on the IP Camera Management interface.
+If the IP camera to add has not been actiavated, you can activate it from the IP camera list on the camera management interface.

-3. Click Add to add the camera.
+3) Click Add to add the camera.

-For the successfully added IP cameras, the Security status shows the security level of the password of camera: strong password, weak password and risky password.
+For the successfully added IP cameras, the Security status shows the security level of the password of camera: strong password, weak password and risk password.